gashawgedef/Steghub_Devops_Engineering_Projects/project-07-DevOps_Tooling_Web_Solution/aws-devops-tooling-web-solution.md

 ### End of the Project
-We successfully implemented and deployed a DevOps tooling website, providing easy access to DevOps tools within the corporate infrastructure.
-The solution includes multiple web servers sharing a common database and accessing the same files using Network File System (NFS) for shared storage.
+We successfully implemented and deployed a DevOps tooling website in AWS, designed to provide seamless access to essential DevOps tools within the corporate infrastructure.
+The project involved setting up three web servers, all connected to a central database server.
+Additionally, a Network File System (NFS) was configured to enable the web servers to share common files, ensuring synchronized access to data across the infrastructure.
+This scalable solution enhances the efficiency of DevOps operations by integrating a reliable, high-availability system for managing DevOps tools.